 Skip to main content

-Further to the issue of global warming, interest on renewable energy has been growing from the view point of energy security.
-In Japan, after the 2011 Great East Japan Earthquake, Feed-in tariffs for renewable energy have stimulated a rapid expansion of the market and the use of renewable energy.
+Interest in renewable energy has been growing from the viewpoint not only of preventing global warming, but also of energy security.
+In Japan, after the 2011 Great East Japan Earthquake, feed-in tariffs for renewable energy have stimulated a rapid expansion of the market and use of renewable energy.
 In this respect, offshore wind farms show promise as a renewable energy option for a place like Japan, a mountainous country with little flat land available but vast areas of offshore territory.

-The generator used in the 2000 kW class wind turbine was developed based upon Hitachi technology over 100-year experiences.
+The generator used in the 2000 kW class wind turbine was developed based on over 100 years of Hitachi technological experience.

 Wind Power Ibaraki’s Kamisu 1st Offshore Wind Farm generates enough power to provide electricity for 7,000 households.

 In 2005, Hitachi developed a downwind turbine in cooperation with Fuji Heavy Industries, Ltd. and started its demonstration test near the coast of Kamisu City in Ibaraki Prefecture.
-This developedment led to the construction of Wind Power Ibaraki’s Kamisu 1st Offshore Wind Farm, with seven mass production wind turbines and commercial operatinon in 2010.
+This developed into the construction of Wind Power Ibaraki’s Kamisu 1st Offshore Wind Farm with seven mass production wind turbines that started commercial operation in 2010.

-Hitachi 2000 kW wind turbine employs downwind rotor that promises efficient and safe operation in Japan's severe environment conditions such as mountainous terrain, Typhoons, earthquake and lightning.
-These turbine rotors on the downwind side of tower can effectively catch up-blow winds along the slopes of hills and mountains.
-Even in a blackout A downwind turbine nacelle yaw angle is able to be aligned with wind direction by using the wind forth, like a weathervane, to avoid cross wind.
+The Hitachi 2000 kW wind turbine employs a downwind rotor that promises efficient and safe operation in Japan's severe environmental conditions, including its mountainous terrain, typhoons, earthquakes, and lightning.
+Located on the downwind side of the tower, these turbine rotors can effectively catch winds that blow up along the slopes of hills and mountains.
+Even in a blackout, the downwind turbine nacelle yaw angle can be aligned with the wind direction using the force of the wind, like a weathervane, to avoid cross wind.
 This safer design is also more cost effective, as it requires less material for the construction of the foundation.

 The Wind Power Ibaraki’s Kamisu 1st Offshore Wind Farm has pioneered new methods for offshore wind power generation in Japan, and the many benefits of Hitachi's wind turbines have received positive reviews.
 The wind farm is currently generating 14,000 kW of electric power, equivalent to the power usage of about 7,000 households.